jmattick/comp483_miniproject/README.md

     ```
     python3 build_kallisto_index.py
     ```
-2. Run 'kallisto_quant.py' to quantify genes using fastq files in data directory and genome index in idx directory
+2. Run 'kallisto_quant.py' to quantify genes using fastq files in data directory and genome index in idx directory.
+Results will be output to 'results' directory.
     ```
     python3 kallisto_quant.py
     ```